Table of contents

 4.0 Stats n’ caps

-Second, to best equip your Balance Druid for what’s ahead, you must have at least a basic knowledge of how each stat affects you.
-Balance stat priority can be briefly summarized as:
+To best equip your moonkin for what’s ahead, you must have a basic knowledge of how each stat affects it.
+Here is a rundown of the stats and their caps, listed by their importance:

-Intellect: Intellect is our strongest stat and, as such, obviously something you will want a whole lot of.
+Intellect: Intellect is our strongest stat after hit rating.
+This is obviously something you want a whole lot of.
 Intellect gives you the following:

 - More mana

 - Additional spell power.
-One point of intellect gives you 1 spell power (actually 1.169 spell power after figuring in talents and leather armor bonuses).
+One point of intellect gives you 1 spell power.

 - Higher chance to score a critical strike with spells.
-One point of Intellect gives you 0.0018% crit chance.
-In other words, you need 555 Intellect for 1% chance to crit.
+One point of intellect gives you 0,006% crit chance.
+In other words, you need 555 intellect for 1% chance to crit.

 - Reduces the global cooldown of your spells.

 Reforging allows you to change 40% of one stat on an item into another.
-You can only swap between Spirit, Hit, Haste, Crit and Mastery, and you can only change one stat into another stat that isn’t already on the item.
-This means that if you have an item with Haste and crit, you cannot turn 40% of the Crit into more Haste, but you can turn it into Mastery rating if you are so inclined.
+You can only swap between spirit, haste, crit and mastery, and you can only change one stat into another stat that isn’t already on the item.
+This means that if you have an item with haste and crit, you cannot turn 40% of the crit into more haste, but you can turn it into mastery rating if you are so inclined.

 When reforging, you should work from these principles: